open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 Supported values for `OTEL_EXPORTER_OTLP_*COMPRESSION` options:

 - If the value is missing, then `gzip` compression is enabled by default.
-- If the value is `null`, compression will be disabled.
+- If the value is `none`, compression will be disabled.
-- `gzip` and `null` are the only specified compression methods for now.
+- `gzip` and `none` are the only specified compression methods for now.
 Other options MAY be supported by language SDKs and should be documented for each particular language.

 Example 1